skx/foth/README.md

 The final version, stored beneath [foth/](foth/), is pretty similar to the previous part, however there have been a lot of changes behind the scenes:

-* We've added a large number of test cases, with a good amount of test-coverage.
+* We've added a large number of test cases, to the extent we have almost 100% coverage.
 * We use a simple [lexer/](lexer/) to tokenize our input
   * This was required to allow us to ignore comments, and handle string literals.
   * Merely splitting on whitespace characters would have left either of those impossible.